Nick Blackman: Blackburn Rovers

-Blackpool (loan)
+Loans to Blackpool and Oldham Athletic

 On 3 March, Blackman joined Championship club Blackpool on loan initially for one month.
 Blackman made his debut later that same day as a 65th-minute substitute in a 0–1 home loss to Burnley at Bloomfield Road.
 After two substitution appearances, Blackman scored on his full debut, a 2–2 draw with Sheffield United at Bramall Lane on 10 March.

-Oldham (loan)

 On 20 August 2009, Blackman joined Oldham Athletic on a month's loan.
 Two days later, Blackman made his Latics debut in a 2–2 draw versus Swindon Town, playing the full 90 minutes.
 His first goal for the club came on 29 August when Blackman curled a shot into the net from the edge of the area for Oldham's only goal in a 1–1 draw against Brentford.
 His loan period was extended until January 2010 after which Blackman returned to Blackburn.

-Motherwell and Aberdeen (loan)
+Loans to Motherwell and Aberdeen

 Blackman joined Scottish Premier League club Motherwell on a six-month loan on 13 August 2010 and scored 10 goals in 18 games in total which, included a hat trick in a 4–0 win over St Johnstone in November 2010.
 On 13 January 2011, former Motherwell manager Craig Brown signed Blackman for Aberdeen on loan for six-months.

 Return to Blackburn Rovers

-Blackman returned to Blackburn Rovers at the end of his loan spell.
-During the Premier League Asia Trophy match against Kitchee of Hong Kong, Blackman came off the bench for Blackburn Rovers winning and converting a penalty in a 3–0 win.
+Blackman returned to Blackburn Rovers at the end of his loan spell with Aberdeen.
+During the Premier League Asia Trophy match against Kitchee of Hong Kong, Blackman came off the bench for Blackburn and won and converted a penalty in a 3–0 win.

 Sheffield United

-Blackman signed for Sheffield United, on 10 August 2012, a two-year-deal for an undisclosed fee reported to be £115,000 plus a 20% sell on after turning down offers from Championship clubs.
+On 10 August 2012, Blackman signed for Sheffield United on a two-year deal for an undisclosed fee reported to be £115,000 plus a 20% sell on after turning down offers from Championship clubs.
 Blackman scored his first goal for the Blades with his first touch in a League Cup game against Burton Albion at Bramall Lane on 11 August 2012.
 Blackman played regularly for the Blades throughout the first half of the season, making 33 appearances and scoring 14 goals by the end of January.
-By this time however Blackman was attracting interest from other clubs and was the subject of bids from both Crystal Palace and Reading and despite United accepting offers from both clubs, Blackman rejected a move to Palace.
+By this time however, Blackman was attracting interest from other clubs and was the subject of bids from both Crystal Palace and Reading and despite United accepting offers from both clubs, Blackman rejected a move to Palace.

 Reading

 On 30 January 2013, Blackman signed for Premier League side Reading for an undisclosed fee, reported to be around £1.35m and a 20% sell on.
 He signed on a three-and-a-half-year contract.
 Blackman made his debut on 2 February, replacing Pavel Pogrebnyak in the 72nd minute of a 2–1 win against Sunderland.
-Blackman scored the first Reading goal of the 2015–2016 Championship season in a 2–1 away defeat to Birmingham.
+Blackman scored Reading's first goal of the 2015–16 Championship season in a 2–1 away defeat to Birmingham City.